Nicolas Delfosse

 Recent News

-April 2023 - Conference Talk: I will be speaking at the QCTIP conference.
+April 2026 - Conference talk: I will speak at the Monte Verita Quantum Codes conference.

 Publications